 How to submit documents

-If our Compliance Team has emailed you asking for documentation to verify your review, you can send your documents by replying to that email.
+If our Content Integrity Team has emailed you asking for documentation to verify your review, you can send your documents by replying to that email.
 You can also forward emails from the company, pdf attachments and screenshots of user registration/profile or similar to email@example.com.

 *Note: At Trustpilot, a buying or service experience includes purchasing a product or service, placing an order, or using a company's services in a way that can be documented such as via correspondence or interaction with the company.
 See our User Guidelines (US version, UK version) for more.